-Because these dogs are rare and still widely considered a hybrid dog, little is known about them.
+Because these dogs are very rare and still widely considered a hybrid dog, little is known about them.
 In Alaska, they were bred to offer a more versatile option for pulling sleighs.
-While the Husky can be a quicker sled-puller, the Malamutes can pull heavier loads.
+While Huskies are faster for sled-pulling, the Malamutes can pull heavier loads.

 So when combined, the Alusky strikes a nice balance between the two.
-They’re able to carry heavier loads than the Husky, but move quicker than the Malamute.
+They’re able to carry a heavier load than the Husky, but move quicker than the Malamute.
 But despite this slight advantage, these dogs still have not received mainstream adoption in Alaska.

 Currently, it’s difficult to find these dogs outside of Alaska or any cold region.
 Like the parents, they do not fare well in warmer climate thanks to their thicker coats developed to weather the snowy storms of Alaska.
 There’s little use of Aluskies outside the arctic region.

 The Alusky is as charming and lovable as both the Husky and Malamute.
-They will have an outgoing side that will seamlessly blend into any family.
-It doesn’t matter if they’re with new or old people, they will always greet them with a big smile.
+They will have an outgoing side that will effortlessly blend into any family.
+It doesn’t matter if they’re with new friends or loved ones, they will always greet them with a big smile.

 Aluskies are not great dogs if you have to spend a lot of time outside the house.
-They don’t do well when left alone for long periods at a time.
-They are people-oriented dogs that love nothing more than to be the center of attention, always.
+Plus, they don’t do well when left alone for long periods at a time.
+They’re people-oriented dogs that love nothing more than to be the center of attention, always.

 So which Alaskan dog breed is your favorite?
 Let us know in the comments section below, especially if you have met one or currently own one.